One-step corrected projected stochastic gradient descent for statistical estimation: One-step correction

-To fasten the computation, we propose in the following the one-step procedure starting from an initial guess estimator taken from the stochastic gradient algorithm \eqref{eq:SGD}.
-This algorithm is shown to be faster than the classical computation of the MLE but still asymptotically efficient.
+In order to improve the convergence rate of the gradient descent algorithm, we propose in the following the one-step procedure starting from an initial guess estimator taken from the projected stochastic gradient algorithm.
+This procedure is shown to be faster than the classical computation of the MLE but still asymptotically efficient.
 It is an interesting alternative to the stochastic gradient algorithm with averaging or adaptative gradient descent and shows nice properties also on samples of finite size.